pypa/pypa.io/source/specifications.rst

 and the Python Enhancement Proposals that update it.

-If a change being considered this way has the potential to affect software interoperability, then it must be escalated to the distutils-sig mailing list for discussion, where it will be either approved as a text-only change, or else directed to the PEP process for specification updates.
+If a change being considered this way has the potential to affect software interoperability, then it must be escalated to the Packaging category of the `Python.org Discourse`_ for discussion, where it will be either approved as a text-only change, or else directed to the PEP process for specification updates.

 For older PEPs, where the PEP itself serves as the reference documentation, the equivalent amendment process is to submit an issue and/or pull request against the `official PEPs repo <https://github.com/python/peps>`_.

-All enhancements proposed this way *must* be discussed on distutils-sig prior to amending the PEP, and any changes made after PEP acceptance must be explicitly documented in a "Changes" section in the PEP itself.
-For example,
+All enhancements proposed this way *must* be discussed on the Packaging category of the `Python.org Discourse`_ prior to amending the PEP, and any changes made after PEP acceptance must be explicitly documented in a "Changes" section in the PEP itself.
+For example, see:
-see:

 * `Changes in PEP 440 <https://www.python.org/dev/peps/pep-0440/#summary-of-changes-to-pep-440>`_
 * `Changes in PEP 503 <https://www.python.org/dev/peps/pep-0503/#changes>`_